 It may remind you of one of our favorites, Sriracha, though Sriracha has nothing on this glorious condiment that I’ve fallen completely in love with as a spicy cook.

 There are a number of brands on the market today, and they range in heat levels from mild to very hot, so be sure to check the label.

 There’s a heat range to suit your personal palate.
 Nice!

 Gochujang is deeply flavored with a nice touch of spiciness, as it is a concentrated chili paste.
 Heat levels can range from mild to hot, and you'll note a salty quality with a touch of sweet and a bit of meatiness.

 How to Cook with Gochujang

 As Gochujang is a chili paste, you don’t want to use it like your typical Sriracha, straight up as a condiment.
-You’ll usually want to thin it out a bit with another liquid or condiment, or swirl it into simmering sauces, soups or stews to bring some desirable zest to your dishes.
+You’ll usually want to thin it out a bit with another liquid or condiment, like rice vinegar and sesame oil, or swirl it into simmering sauces, soups or stews to bring some desirable zest to your dishes.

 Here are some Gochujang recipe thought starters: